mheap/nexmo-developer/_tutorials/en/verify/2fa-ruby-send-verify-request.md

 Now that a user can add their phone number to their account you can use that number to verify them when they log in to the site.

-To use the Verify API, you will need to add the `nexmo` gem to your project.
-You will also need to configure the `nexmo` gem to use your API key and secret, which you will load from a `.env` file.
+To use the Verify API, you will need to add the `vonage` gem to your project.
+You will also need to configure the `vonage` gem to use your API key and secret, which you will load from a `.env` file.

 Add the following lines to the application's `Gemfile`:

 ```
-gem 'nexmo'
+gem 'vonage'
 gem 'dotenv-rails', groups: [:development, :test]
 ```